r0x0r/pywebview/README.md

   * `confirm_quit` - Whether to display a quit confirmation dialog.
 Default is False
   * `background_color` - Background color of the window displayed before webview is loaded.
 Specified as a hex color.
 Default is white.
   * `strings` - a dictionary with localized strings.
 Default strings and their keys are defined in localization.py
+  * `debug` - (OSX only) Enables web inspector, when set to True.

-These functions below must be invoked after webview windows is created with create_window().
+These functions below must be invoked after webview windows is created with `create_window()`.
 Otherwise an exception is thrown.

-- `webview.set_js_api(api_instance)`
-   Expose api_instance to the DOM of the current webview window.
-Callable functions of `api_instance` can be executed using Javascript  page through `window.pywebview.api` object.
-Custom functions accept a single parameter, either a primitive type or an object.
-Objects are converted to `dict` on the Python side.
-Functions are executed in separate threads and are not thread-safe.

 - `webview.load_url(url)`
 	Load a new URL in the previously created WebView window.